ThyW/composto-rs/readme.md

 # About

-`composto-rs` is _supposed_ to be a wayland compositor written in Rust and be configurable using Lua.
+`composto-rs` is _supposed_ to be a simple wayland compositor configurable using Lua.

 # Goals